 But are they happy?
 That's a question you may never be able to answer.
 What appears like success on the outside, may cover up turmoil on the inside.

 Make sure how you spend, save, and invest your money lines up with your values.
-Or, as this blog's tagline suggests, seek knowledge to help align your money with your life.
+If they do, your chances of having a happier life are much greater.